violavv123/university-timetable-optimizer/README.md

                               └─────────────┘
 ```

-Each router is protected by an `require_admin` JWT dependency (except `/auth/token`).
+Each protected router uses the `require_admin` JWT dependency; `/auth/token` and `/api/health` are public.
 Business rules (uniqueness, cross-entity validation, availability conflicts, curriculum consistency, etc.) live in the `services` layer, keeping routers thin and the scheduling engine decoupled from the web layer — the solvers only depend on a `SchedulingInput` domain object built by `input_loader`, not on the database session directly.

 ## Scheduling Algorithms